VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/02 Data & Variable Types/07 Exercises/L1-02-Billing-Details/01 Problem Statement.md

 By default initialize a variable as "billingDetails" with  object containing user name, address, pincode, state, country, pancard
 Print billingDetails

-Print total number of products
+Print pincode from billingDetails
+Print pancard from billingDetails

 ## Rules